-Fig. 8.
-Relative difference in power.
+Figure 12: Relative difference in power.

-power usage, rather then the absolute difference.
-For these values standard deviation, and 95% confidence interval are also calculated.
+95% confidence interval are also calculated.

-E. Analysis
+6.5 Analysis

 We consider the data from our study using our two broad categories: low-interactivity and high-interactivity tasks.
 We consider the data from these categories separately since users may have different expectations for how fast each operates.
 We are testing whether we can proceed power and energy reduction during interactive use, without effecting the satisfaction of the user.